Aging and Reliability of Quantum Networks: Aging theory for chains and networks

-{\it Aging theory for chains and networks.---} The methods from Ref.~\cite{Gavrilov2001} can directly be extended to study the repeater chain.
-As implementation (a), corresponding to Fig.~\ref{fig:repeaterchain}(a), we consider $M$ edges with multiplicity $N$, working perfectly in the beginning, but affected by some failure rate $\mu$.
-As implementation (b), corresponding to Fig.~\ref{fig:repeaterchain}(b), we consider the $M$ edges connected with a higher multiplicity $N'>N$, where, however, with a certain probability $1-p$ each link is not working in the beginning.
+The methods from Ref.~\cite{Gavrilov2001} can directly be extended to study the repeater chain.
+As implementation (a), corresponding to Fig.~\ref{fig:repeaterchain}(a), we consider $M$ edges with multiplicity $N$, working perfectly in the beginning, but affected by some failure rate $\mu$, which describes the probability of a single edge to break down in the next time interval.
+As implementation (b), corresponding to Fig.~\ref{fig:repeaterchain}(b), we consider the $M$ edges connected with a higher multiplicity $N'>N$, where, however, with a certain probability $1-p$ each connection is not working in the beginning.
 In practice, this may be caused by a lower quality of the devices, which are still favourable due to a lower price.
 In this case, the devices are affected by some failure rate $\mu'$.
 For these two implementations, we are interested in the total number of parallel connections between the end nodes; this so-called flux corresponds to the minimum of the working connections taken over all edges.
-Extending the methods from Ref.~\cite{Gavrilov2001}, any of these quantities can be determined fully analytically, details are given in Appendix~A.
+The flux describes the capacity for communication from one point to the other; it is therefore a crucial quantity in the real implementation of a network to analyze, e.g., the transmission delays for quantum communication \cite{diadamo2022packet,mandil2023quantum}.
+Extending the methods from Ref.~\cite{Gavrilov2001}, any of the mentioned quantities can be determined fully analytically, details are given in Appendix~A.

 Naively, one may expect that the two implementations behave similarly, if $N'p =N$ and $\mu' = \mu$, that is, the number of initially working connections in the second implementation equals {\it on average} the number in the first implementation.
 This is, however, not the case.
 As a concrete example, we consider implementation (a) with $M=6$, $N=3$ and $\mu=1/2$ and implementation (b) with $M=6$, varying $p$ and varying $\mu'$.
 Then, we ask how large $N'$ in implementation (b) needs to be such that implementation (b) has the same mean time to failure $\langle T \rangle$ as implementation (a).
-This is depicted as blue surface in Fig.~\ref{fig:chainresult} and one finds that $N'p$ is typically significantly larger than $N,$ even for $\mu'=\mu=1/2.$
+This is depicted as blue surface in Fig.~\ref{fig:chainresult} and one finds that $N'p$ is typically significantly larger than $N$, even for $\mu'=\mu=1/2.$